michwill/mdc/README.md

 Both scripts are standalone, you don't have to download both

-Run the scripts with your bitcoin address as argument:
+Run the scripts with your bitcoin address and currency as arguments:

-	python mdc.py 15r271ADbvPkCcENraokEzrRgLrmaSpfc8
+	python mdc.py 15r271ADbvPkCcENraokEzrRgLrmaSpfc8 EUR

 BTC Donations
 ==========